-The School of Allied Health offers the following programs:
+The College of Health Professions offers the following programs:

-PROGRAMS OF STUDY CREDENTIAL Medical Administrative Assistant Certificate Medical Coding and Billing Associate of Applied Science Health Information Management Bachelor of Science
+PROGRAMS OF STUDY CREDENTIAL Medical Administrative Assistant Certificate and Associate of Applied Science Electronic Health Records Certificate Medical Coding and Billing Certificate and Associate of Applied Science Health Information Management Bachelor of Science

-SCHOOL OF NURSING
+COLLEGE OF NURSING

-Grantham University School of Nursing faculty are committed to transforming nursing through the provision of an innovative advanced nursing education that removes barriers such as accessibility, deployment and discrimination.
-The School of Nursing provides an asynchronous online learning community for students from diverse cultures to expand the evidence-based practice of professional nursing through transformational leadership leading to improved health outcomes in a global society.
+Grantham University College of Nursing faculty are committed to transforming nursing through the provision of an innovative advanced nursing education that removes barriers such as accessibility, deployment and discrimination.
+The College of Nursing provides an asynchronous online learning community for students from diverse cultures to expand the evidence-based practice of professional nursing through transformational leadership leading to improved health outcomes in a global society.